LiamMercier/loadshear/docs/syntax.md

 The ORCHESTRATOR block defines the order of actions to include in the execution plan.

+We parse the actions linearly to construct a list of actions taken by the orchestrator at runtime.
+Certain actions are required for others to be valid (i.e CREATE before CONNECT).
+On the final action, the orchestrator will do the action and set all resources as being able to shutdown and issue closing commands.

 ### Fields

 | Field                     | Optional |